 A different approach was proposed by Havlíček et al. (2019), where the data are provided purely classically, while the feature space is mapped by the quantum state $ \Phi: \mathbb{R}^n \rightarrow \vert \Phi(\vec{x}) \rangle \langle \Phi(\vec{x}) \vert $.

-A commonly used feature map is ZZFeatureMap, this is a module of qiskit library, which involves a non-linear mapping of the input features.
+This circuit involves a non-linear mapping of the input features.
 The encoding process works as follows:

 - Initial State: The process begins by preparing all qubits in the initial state $ \vert 0^{\otimes n} \rangle $, followed by the application of Hadamard gates to create a uniform superposition.